Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Experiments

-The goal is to learn classifiers that gives the best improvement in fairness for the least decrease in accuracy, compared to the unconstrained model.
+\paragraph{Single Fairness.} The goal is to learn classifiers that give the best improvement in fairness for the least decrease in accuracy, compared to the unconstrained model.
 We report the fairness difference metric (DDP or DEO) and the accuracy.
-We emphasize that DDP and DEO are representative choices, and the algorithm supports all statistical parity based metrics.
-See Table 1 in \cite{celis2019classification} for a full list.
+We emphasize that DDP and DEO are representative choices, and the algorithm supports an array statistical parity based metrics.
+See Appendix~\ref{app:metrics} for details.